 At this point I made a mini vow to myself.
 I need to start caring about what I put in my body and how to care for the planet while doing so.
 I realize this is what makes me happy and this is how I want to live my life.

-Fast forward two years, I slowly lost the craving for meat and organically removed it from my diet.
-My philosophy is to cook vegan and create plant based recipes; however, I can let my restrictions relax a bit when I am out (um, because pizza and ice cream sandwiches are my true love).
+Fast forward two years, I slowly lost the craving for meat and fish and organically removed it from my diet.
+I’m now 100% vegetarian and I can’t imagine going back.
+My philosophy is to cook vegan and create plant based recipes as much as possible; however, I can let my restrictions relax a bit when I am with good company.
 With anything, it’s about balance and moderation.
 Who’s to say if I’ll ever rid out dairy for good – this is my journey and the moment I’m at right now.
 I’m proud of how much I’ve grown, and I hope you are proud of yourself for exploring a healthier lifestyle.
 I mean, that is how you stumbled upon my page, amiright??

 So here’s to embracing your relationship with food – where ever on that journey you may be.
 Feed your soul to celebrate life, and feed the body to sustain vitality.
 Live the life you love all while being mindful about your food choices.